-With the rapid growth of China, citizens become more affluent and waste has been generated with an unprecedented rate, many of China’s first and second tier cities have been forced to rethink waste management.
+With the rapid growth of China, citizens become more affluent and waste has been generated at an unprecedented rate, many of China’s first and second-tier cities have been forced to rethink waste management.
 Particularly, the informal waste management systems that have, to date, efficiently closed the loop on a lot of waste streams.

-With sites, large and small, scattered around the city, in the last few years the city government started looking into centralizing the recycling industry.
-A processed that over the course of the last few months, has picked up steam, and is just another example of what can be accomplish when policy makers put their minds to it.
+With sites, large and small, scattered around the city, in the last few years, the city government started looking into centralizing the recycling industry.
+A processed that over the course of the last few months, has picked up steam, and is just another example of what can be accomplished when policymakers put their minds to it.

 However, in the last 2-3 months, things have changed.

 At the beginning of this year, we visited a big-scale consolidation center at Huangpu District that took a space of nearly one block.
 At the time, he told us that this site will be shut down within several months and ‘our sites might float constantly, but we are always in the business.’
 Now, just a few short months since we spoke with him, we went back to the same site, but all the recycling business were shut down and the whole area was already under construction.

 Similar things happened to a big waste collection site at Guilin Road at the beginning of July.
 It used to be one of the largest collection centers in Xuhui District, and supported more than one hundred full-time employees.
 When we recently visited the site again, we saw it under demolition, and the owner told us the government was shutting down all the sites within inner ring and building big scale consolidation centers under government control outside of the center area.

 A transition that we, as mentioned in our recently released informal waste report, knew was going to happen, but even we have been surprised by the speed by which the government has moved.